Ziggy Stardust and the Spiders from Mars (film): Release

 After completing the film, the filmmakers arranged some screenings of a 16 mm version, mostly in American college towns, but did not release the film to theatres.
 In an effort to recoup some of the sizable production costs, the film was leased to ABC-TV, which broadcast a shortened 60-minute version of the film to U.S. audiences on 25 October 1974, as an episode of the network's regular series In Concert.

 Pennebaker has said that he had difficulty finding a distributor for the Ziggy Stardust film, which was necessary because RCA had commissioned the film as a short product test with no plans to distribute it, and Pennebaker at that time lacked the knowledge or ability to distribute the film himself.
 According to Pennebaker, distributors disliked handling this type of film, and changes in the distribution system had made it more difficult to get an independent film into theaters.

 The full 90-minute, 35 mm film finally made its world premiere on 31 August 1979 at the Edinburgh Film Festival.
 In 1983, it was released to theatres worldwide and also to the home video market as Ziggy Stardust and the Spiders from Mars: The Motion Picture, coinciding with the release of a live concert soundtrack album entitled Ziggy Stardust: The Motion Picture.
 Hall wrote that plans for a theatrical release in the late 1980s were cancelled in favor of a "quickie video release".
-However, the film did play in cinemas in 1984, including on the U.S. midnight movie circuit.
+However, the film did play in cinemas in 1983 and 1984, including at the 8th Street Playhouse in New York City in December 1983 before circulating through the U.S. midnight movie circuit.

 In August 1984, MGM and RCA/ Columbia released VHS and Betamax versions of the film.
 Other home video formats included a 1984 RCA "Selectavision" disc and a 1985 Japanese laserdisc.

 In 1998, a DVD version was first released by Image Entertainment, which did not include any extras.
 A digitally remastered 30th Anniversary Edition DVD was released by EMI/Virgin in 2003, which featured remixed sound by Tony Visconti that removed some overdubs created for the 1983 version and restored the stereo mix of the audience.
 The DVD also included extras such as a director's commentary track.
 The film was also briefly re-released to theatres in 2002, in anticipation of the 2003 DVD release.

+A 2023 re-release, remastered in 4k and overseen by Pennebaker among others, re-incorporated the songs performed by Beck during the show (including "The Jean Genie"), a 5.1 audio mix and a 1-hour 42-minute runtime.
+The film also features a brief cameo by Ringo Starr.

 Track listing

 The complete track listing below appears on the 2003 30th Anniversary DVD release.

-All releases of the film omit the three songs on which guest artist Jeff Beck played just before Bowie's "farewell speech": "The Jean Genie/Love Me Do" and "Round and Round".
+All releases of the film prior to 2023 omit the three songs on which guest artist Jeff Beck played just before Bowie's "farewell speech": "The Jean Genie/Love Me Do" and "Round and Round".